DadsamG/physics/README.md

 =>Add a collider to the world, a collider is an oject that contains a body, an a "main" shape.
 You can execute all fixtures/body/shapes functions on it.

+# Gotcha
+Some functions are used internaly or have the same name : don't use :
+  -setUserData
+  -getUserData
+use from ._fixture, ._shape, ._body :
+  -isDestroyed
+  -testPoint
+  -getType
+  -raycast
+  -destroy
+  -release
+  -type
+  -typeOf

+To use Contact:getNormal() you need to identify witch shape is the first and witch is second